 Josef Kolbe was born on 2 March 1873 in the small town of Röwersdorf in Austrian Silesia, the rump of Silesia remaining in Habsburg hands after the major, richer part was ceded to Prussia in 1742, following the First Silesian War.
 The area in which he was born was strictly speaking an enclave of Moravia, the so-called Hotzenplotzer Enklave after the town of the same name, which sticks rudely into the Prussian lands as a reminder that the whole of Silesia once belonged to the Habsburg crown.

 The Kolbes can be traced back to the earliest church records, starting in the area at the beginning of the 17th century, but their name is already mentioned in the Gedenkbuch der Gemeinde Röwersdorf as far back as the mid 1500s.
-They probably came with the waves of settlers from Saxony, Thuringia and Franconia in the middle of the 13th century to clear the land and make it fit for agriculture.
+They no doubt arrived with one of the waves of settlers from Flanders, Westphalia, Franconian Thuringia and Saxony, who came to the area in the 12th, 13th and 15th centuries to clear the land and make it fit for agriculture.
 Josef’s earliest known ancestor was Georg, born c1625 whose great grandson, also Georg born c1708, was a farmer.

 Josef’s father Johann (1829-1894) was the first Kolbe of his line to receive higher education, training to become a teacher in Jägerndorf and Olmütz before coming back to Röwersdorf in 1858 to take up the position of second teacher at the local school.
 He was living on the premises of the old schoolhouse, which was later to become the town hall (since demolished), when he married his first wife, Josefa Bradel, in 1860.
 Following the birth of their first child, the couple moved to house no. 116.
 They had five children, three of whom died in infancy, before their mother followed them to an early grave in c1871.
 Johann’s second wife, Josefa Franziska Gödel, whom he married in 1872, was the mother of Josef Kolbe.